 Suspect Moral Practices

 Meanwhile, Dubai is extraordinarily expensive.
+There is no cheap trip to Dubai.
 A glass of tap water costs money for crying out loud.
 Dubai doesn’t need to pay people peanuts, it’s a rich country.
 I get that this issue is endemic in cities across the world.
 I have a friend from India who immigrated to Singapore who has a very compelling story about his experience.
 These issues have been widely documented over the past several years and nothing has changed.
 Perhaps I was naive to think that something has been done about it.
+Just keep in mind that if you travel to Dubai, you are supporting this kind of treatment, for better or worse.
+Yes, this happens everywhere, but beyond the “ritz” this is the real problem.

 The final nail in the coffin for me is what’s on display at the Burj Khalifa.
 The elevator ride to the top and bottom nearly had me gagging.
 Not because of the constant smell of bad cologne, but they play a little show where they talk about the “human spirit.”
 They claim the Burj is built by Emirati (not true: American architect, American general contractor, and migrant labor).
 The Burj is the pride jewel of the world, a true badge of human achievement.
 Slave labor as a symbol of the human spirit huh?